 Railway Control Table

-What is control table?
+What is a control table?

-A control table is a formal tabulation of the signal, point and other controls associated with an electrical or electronic signalling system, showing the interlocking and other dependencies between those controls.
+A control table is a formal tabulation of the signal, point, and other controls associated with an electrical or electronic signalling system, showing the interlocking and other dependencies between those controls.

-- Their production should use the information depicted on the scheme/signalling plan, together with associated table of signal routes and aspect sequence chart.
+- Their production should use the information depicted on the scheme/signalling plan, together with the associated table of signal routes and aspect sequence chart.

 - Other requirements may be obtained from OPS and associated documentation.